LouisRossouw/esp32-ps3-btclassic-starter/README.md

 ## To print the button outputs:

 - On the PS3 controller, press select and start at the same time to activate serial print. alternatively, in the dev.cpp class change the global bool state to default to true.

+## Not compiling?

+- Might have to delete previous project cache or package downloads in platformio core directory.